viktorcardona/recipe/README.md

 Requirements:

-Make sure the installation of:
+To run this application, ensure you have the following installed:

 - Java 21
 - Maven 3.9.9
 - Docker

-Make sure the following ports are free:
+Also, make sure the following ports are available:

 - 8080
 - 5432

-Make sure the existence of the file: **recipe-service/.env**

-## Steps to run the app
+**Steps to run the app**

 1. Go to directory: **recipe-spec**
 2. Run the command: `mvn clean package`